ShinuMathew/allan-ml-model-brain.js/readme.md

 # Allan
-    A demo on ML algorithm to detect system errors and group them
+    A demo on ML with BrainJS to detect system errors and group them